Our New Shelter

 How Will the New Shelter Be Funded?

-The capital campaign for the new animal shelter and education center is primarily being funded through private donations beyond those that are currently being given to maintain and operate the existing shelter on Brunstetter Road.
-The ongoing operation of the new shelter will be funded through such new programs as training classes, a pet store and County funding as the result of our housing animals previously handled the Trumbull County Dog Warden.
+The capital campaign for the new animal shelter and education center is primarily being funded through private donations and the ongoing operation of the new shelter will be funded through such new programs as training classes, a pet store and County funding as the result of our housing animals previously handled the Trumbull County Dog Warden.